-The abovementioned survey found 22 per cent of Australian workers know themselves to be covered by a non-compete clause, but this figure is likely an underestimate of the true coverage.37
+The abovementioned survey found 22 per cent of Australian workers know themselves to be covered by a non-compete clause, but this figure is likely an underestimate of the true coverage.

 A significant number of Australian workers would therefore benefit from the banning of most non-compete clauses.
-While the effects would not be felt immediately, it would likely contribute to wage growth and to fixing Australia's productivity crisis over the long term.
+While the effects would not be felt immediately, it would likely contribute to wage growth and productivity over the long term.

 Many Australian employers and businesses will also benefit from the change, being free to hire workers without fear that they will be restrained by their previous employer.
-It is also likely that the costs to employers who utilise these terms will be minimal compared to the individual benefits to the worker, and much-needed aggregate macroeconomic benefits to productivity and wage growth.
+It is also likely that the costs to employers who utilise these terms will be minimal compared to the individual benefits to the worker, and aggregate macroeconomic benefits to productivity and wage growth.